ged/aurelia-semantic-ui-demo/README.md

   ```
 7. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
 You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.

-> The Skeleton App uses [BrowserSync](http://www.browsersync.io/) for automated page refreshes on code/markup changes concurrently across multiple browsers.
+> The `watch` task uses [BrowserSync](http://www.browsersync.io/) for automated page refreshes on code/markup changes concurrently across multiple browsers.
 If you prefer to disable the mirroring feature set the [ghostMode option](http://www.browsersync.io/docs/options/#option-ghostMode) to false

 ## Running The App under Electron